 Just ask the older brother in Luke 15.
 Or the religious bureaucrat in Luke 18.
 Or Simon the Pharisee in Luke 7, whose spiritual debt was a whopping 450 denarii less than the sinful woman’s debt—yet Jesus said he couldn’t pay his bill, either, so he forgave them both.
 (How humbling it must be to find yourself in bankruptcy court needing the protections of Chapter 11 when you thought you were so rich!)

 Jesus’ grace toward the sinful woman was a thorn to Simon.
 But the forgiven woman now had more to offer her community.
 She had more love (cf. Luke 7:47), without which community cannot survive.
 It’s not the broken who destroy community.
 It’s the self-righteous, high-minded religious police who do that.
-That’s why bars often feature a better community feel than churches.
+That’s why bars and taverns sometimes feature a better community feel than churches.
 Folks get real and raw with one another in an atmosphere of authenticity, even if they have to communicate between hiccups.

 It’s not the broken who destroy community.
 It’s the self-righteous, high-minded religious police who do that.